wmorgan/dcos-docs/1.7/overview/design/dns-proxy.md

 ## Watchdog
 Since DNS is such a specialized, sensitive subsystem we've chosen to protect it with a watchdog.
 There is a service installed on each node that runs every 5 minutes and checks whether or not it can query `ready.spartan`.
 To avoid harmonic effects, it sleeps for 1 minute past its initial start time to avoid racing spartan.
 You can monitor the system health of the watchdog as DNS Dispatcher Watchdog in the system health [dashboard][2].

 In addition to this watchdog, we also run genresolv, which checks whether or not Distributed DNS Proxy is alive to generate the resolv.conf.
-If it believe Distributed DNS Proxy not to be alive, it then rewrites the resolv.conf with the upstream resolvers that you've configured into your DC/OS cluster.
+If it believes Distributed DNS Proxy not to be alive, it then rewrites the resolv.conf with the upstream resolvers that you've configured into your DC/OS cluster.

 ## Distributed DNS Proxy Interface
 Distributed DNS Proxy creates its own network interface.
 This interface is actually a dummy device called `spartan`.
 This device hosts 3 IPs, `198.51.100.1/32`, `198.51.100.2/32`, `198.51.100.3/32`.
 You can monitor the system health of the DNS Proxy as the DNS Dispatcher component in the system health [dashboard][2].